Form, Line & Shadow.

 Art Nude: Wet Plate Collodion

-Each portrait is an intimate dialogue, between the subject, the camera, the process, and the moment.
 The slowness of wet plate photography asks something of both of us: to be still, to be present, to trust.

 There’s no rushing it.
 The exposure is long, the chemistry is unpredictable, and nothing is hidden.
 What you get isn’t perfection—it’s something far more real.
 A hand-poured image, fixed in silver and ether, with all the softness and strength of the human form laid bare.